anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This is a problem in particular if the enrollment is done via multiple hops, part of which may not even be network-based.

-With enrollment protocols that use for CSRs self-contained signed objects, logs of CSRs can be audited because CSRs can be third-party authenticated in retrospect, whereas TLS connections can not.
+With enrollment protocols that use for CSRs authenticated self-contained objects, logs of CSRs can be audited because CSRs can be third-party authenticated in retrospect, whereas TLS connections can not.